arman-007/assignment-7/README.md

 ├── requirements.txt         # Python dependencies
 ├── reports/                 # Directory for reports
 ├── .env                     # Environment variables
-├── chromedriver             # Chrome WebDriver executable
 └── README.md                # Project documentation
 ```

 ## Additional Notes
 - **Logging**: The script uses Python's `logging` module to log test progress and errors.
-- **Browser Window**: The script launches Chrome in full-screen mode for better visibility and accuracy.
+- **Browser Window**: The script launches browser in full-screen mode for better visibility and accuracy.
 - **Scalability**: The modular structure allows easy addition of new test cases.